aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 486
 ```

-Expressions representing numbers may be combined with an expression representing a primitive procedure (such as `+` or `*`) to from a compound expression that represents the application of the procedure to those numbers.
+Expressions representing numbers may be combined with an expression representing a primitive procedure (such as `+` or `*`) to form a compound expression that represents the application of the procedure to those numbers.
 For example:

 ```lisp
 (+ 137 349)